spanishGab/DSA-study/sorting.md

 ![Insertion Sort](img/InsertionSort.png)

-# Merge Sort
+## Merge Sort

 Merge Sort algorithm uses the [Divide and Conquer](https://www.programiz.com/dsa/divide-and-conquer) strategy to sort elements.
-It is based on recursion also.
+It is based on Recursion also.
 These two things united are the power of Merge Sort.
 Basically what the algorithm does is to divide the array until all the elements get isolated, this means that there is only one element left in the sub-array (that's the base case of the recursion).
 When it has the elements divided at this level, it begins to _merge_ the sub-arrays created in the past levels.

 The algorithm uses two functions: mergeSort() and merge():